ShrikantUgale/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > `ls` command with various options shows, list of files and directories.

 ---